Unmanaging Performance: Shifting Mindsets from Process to People

 In fact, it’s broken.
 And fixing it isn’t about process – it’s about people.
 That means ‘unmanaging’ performance management and shifting mindsets from doing things to employees – rating and reviewing – to doing things for them so they can achieve their best work.
 Fixing performance management, in other words, requires leaders to focus less on checking boxes and rating scales and more on championing their people, building their capabilities for the future and aligning their strengths with the work that needs to get done.

-Join us for an interactive and stimulating conversation on the leadership mindset and capabilities vital to driving true performance.
+This webinar touches on the leadership mindset and capabilities vital to driving true performance.
 We’ll share experience-based insights to help you focus on what really matters so performance management efforts actually impact performance.

 - Examine where organizations typically go wrong in ‘fixing’ performance management